 Speaking of thinking outside of the box with your training opportunities, it’s helpful to provide self-paced training sessions for employees.
 They offer flexibility so that team members can learn at a time that’s most convenient for them, rather than tuning into a required seminar or training session when their inbox is full and their mind is elsewhere.

 For that reason, 58% of employees say they prefer training opportunities that allow them to learn at their own pace.
 And, making this happen doesn’t need to be difficult.
-Look for a learning management system (LMS), which will help you offer self-paced online courses to your employees.
+Look for a learning management system (LMS) that will help you offer self-paced online courses to your employees.

 An LMS like GoSkills not only makes it easy to create your own courses, but you can also assign them to various team members and track their progress—so you know they’re actually completing the necessary lessons.
 Plus, GoSkills already has a customer service course to lay the right foundation for your employees.